 While around 95% of white students passed state tests in math that year, for example, just over 75% of Black and Hispanic students did.
 And though the overall passing rate in math was nearly 90%, just around 75% percent of economically disadvantaged students passed.
 Around 60% of both students learning English and students with disabilities passed.

 Goldstein knew that lower test scores didn’t reflect different levels of potential.
 They represented different opportunities and resources.
-Goldstein saw that scores were split across the county—scores in generally white and affluent North Arlington were higher than in South Arlington, where there were more newly arrived, lower-income, and multicultural households.
+Goldstein saw that scores were split across the county, with scores in the generally white and affluent North Arlington being higher than those in South Arlington where there were more newly arrived, lower-income, and multicultural households.